Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/tutorial_GNM.md

 The Kirchhoff matrix is helpful because applying some matrix algebra to it (specifically, determining its eigenvector decomposition) allows us to estimate the inner products $$ \langle \Delta R_i, \Delta R_j \rangle $$ that power the GNM model.

 Returning to our SARS-CoV-2 example, we are now ready to build the Kirchhoff matrix.
 You can pass parameters for the cutoff (threshold distance between atoms) and gamma (spring constant).
-The defaults are 10.0 angstroms (Å) and 1.0, respectively.
+The defaults are 10.0 angstroms and 1.0, respectively.
 Here, we will set the cutoff to be 20.0 Å.

 ~~~ python
 In[#]: gnm = GNM('SARS-CoV-2 Spike (6vxx) Chain A Cutoff = 20.0 A')